Seduction Strategies Don't Lead to Love—These Skills Do

 This has huge implications for our romantic lives.
 If we can't navigate the Wave, we'll keep going after the wrong people and passing the right ones by.

-Go just a drop further in sharing your interests, passions and emotions.
-I’m not suggesting that you over-share, but a bit of extra truth, extra vulnerability, and extra risk add a level of intimacy which can be intoxicating.
-Ask the same from your partner--notice what makes them glow and ask more about it.
+Go just a drop further in sharing your interests, passions, and emotions.
+I’m not suggesting that you overshare, but a bit of extra truth, extra vulnerability, and extra risk add a level of intimacy that can be intoxicating.
+Ask the same from your partner—notice what makes them glow and ask more about it.

 © 2013 Ken Page, LCSW.
 All Rights Reserved